psyglyphik/authkeeper/README.md

 * axios - for making AJAX requests to the server

-* jwt-decode - for decoding the data carried in the validated JWTs given to client by the server
+* jwt-decode - for decoding the data carried in the validated JWTs given to the client by the server

 * redux-form - an HOC which enables us to store our form state in the redux store